Our mentorship programs are endorsed by Chris Irwin/Irwin Insights

 Please contact us for registration form and fees.

 Accommodation is not included in the mentorship program.
 Mentees may bring a camper or tent and stay directly on the property of Falling Star Ranch Academy of Foundational Horsemanship (depending on space).
 Please be aware that there are no public washrooms (except an outhouse) and no public showers available at Falling Star Ranch.
-Limited hook-ups for power are available at $25 per day.
-Please bring your own drinking water as we have to haul our drinking water.
+Limited hook-ups for power are available at $30 per day.
 Wireless internet and cell phone reception is available at Falling Star Ranch.
 The closest payphone is located 10 km from the ranch at the Dunster General Store.

 There is also a simple campground (no hook-ups) minutes from the ranch along the beautiful Fraser River.
 Simple campsites (no hook-ups) are also available at the Dunster school (availability of showers and Wifi, and next-door to the Dunster general store).